Telecommunications in Pakistan: Subscriber base

 The mobile telecommunications sector is seeing very large year-to-year growth in Pakistan.
 Approximately 90 percent of Pakistanis live within areas that have cell phone coverage and more than half of all Pakistanis have access to a cell phone.
 With 194 million mobile subscribers in June 2022, Pakistan has the highest mobile penetration rate in the South Asian region.
 3G/4G subscribers stood at 115 million in June 2022.

 According to the Pakistan Telecommunication Authority (PTA), Jazz leads the market with 75.00 million subscribers, followed by Telenor with 49.19 million, Zong with 44.80 million and Ufone with 23.47 million.
 All telecom companies are working to broaden their networks in the Azad Jammu and Kashmir and Northern Areas, which were largely ignored until recently.
 Five of the seven Agencies of the tribal areas have mobile coverage.

 SMS

 Pakistanis collectively sent over 151 billion text messages during the year 2009.
 Nokia has cited Pakistan to be producing the third-highest SMS traffic in the world in 2010.

+Telecom Tower Company (TowerCos)

+Engro Connect has acquired all 10,500 telecom towers owned and managed by Jazz in a landmark $560 million deal.
+This transaction marks the first time a major telecom operator in Pakistan has divested its entire tower infrastructure.

+Pakistan currently has around 50,000 telecom towers.
+The tower company model is gaining popularity globally, allowing multiple telecom operators to share infrastructure and reduce costs.
+Other tower companies in Pakistan include Engro Enfrashare, Edotco, and Saudi-based TAWAL Pakistan.